ibm-cloud-docs/power-iaas/Integrate_hpcs.md

 IBM provides two Cloud key management services that integrate with {{site.data.keyword.powerSysFull}} workloads:
 {: shortdesc}

 1. [IBM Cloud® Hyper Protect Crypto Services (HPCS)](/docs/hs-crypto?topic=hs-crypto-overview) is a dedicated key management service and hardware security module (HSM) based on IBM Cloud.
-You can integrate HPCS with Power Systems Virtual Server to securely store and protect encryption key information for AIX and Linux.
+You can integrate HPCS with {{site.data.keyword.powerSys_notm}} to securely store and protect encryption key information for AIX and Linux.
 2. [IBM {{site.data.keyword.keymanagementserviceshort}}](/docs/key-protect?topic=key-protect-about) is a full-service multi-tenant encryption solution that allows data to be secured and stored in IBM Cloud™ using the latest envelope encryption techniques.
 You can integrate {{site.data.keyword.keymanagementserviceshort}} with {{site.data.keyword.powerSys_notm}} to securely store and protect encryption key information for AIX and Linux.

 ## Using Hyper Protect Crypto Services (HPCS) and {{site.data.keyword.keymanagementserviceshort}} for AIX